Real Buying Examples

 • Market value for this car was $15,800 — the price was 20% below market

-• Honda Civic 2020 had 3 recalls, all related to fuel pump issues
+• Honda Civic 2020 had 3 open recalls related to fuel pump issues

 The Decision

-Our tool recommended PASS with a conditional note: "Only consider if all recalls are addressed and you get a thorough inspection."
+Our tool returned WALK AWAY.
 The buyer followed the advice and discovered the car had a salvage title from a previous accident that wasn't disclosed.
 They walked away and found a better option.

 Key Takeaway: